decretist/ICMCL17/proceedings/ICMCL17.md

 *calumniatus*.
-It does not report the lemma *calumnior* because, as we shall see, the word *calumniantibus* appears in a first-recension *dictum*, and therefore the verb form is not included in the list of lemmas unique to the second-recension *dicta*.[^9]
+It does not report the lemma *calumnior* because, as we shall see, the word *calumniantibus* appears in a first-recension *dictum*, and therefore the verb form is not included in the list of lemmas unique to the second-recension *dicta*.[^10]

 ![](Table_1_w_Header.png)

-When we turn our attention to the substantive treatment of the topic of calumny in the *dicta*, there is variation in terms of the legal sophistication with which the concept is handled, moving generally in the direction of greater technical precision and sophistication.
+When we turn our attention to the substantive treatment of the topic of calumny in the *dicta* (see Table 1 above), there is variation in terms of the legal sophistication with which the concept is handled, moving generally in the direction of greater technical precision and sophistication.
 (I say "generally" because while we can assume the first recension *dicta* were written before the second recension *dicta*, we do not have enough information to speculate about the temporal relationship among the second recension *dicta*.)

 The concept of calumny makes its initial appearance in the form of a slightly misquoted scriptural reference in the first-recension